 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the Scottish National Investment Bank (SNIB) reported total carbon emissions of approximately 18,539,200 kg CO2e, encompassing Scope 1 and 2 emissions.
-This marks a significant increase from 2023, when emissions were about 14,256,300 kg CO2e.
-The bank has set ambitious climate commitments, aiming for net zero emissions by 2030 for both Scope 1 and Scope 2 emissions.
-To achieve this, SNIB plans to compensate for any unavoidable emissions through offset credits aligned with the Scottish Government's Woodland Carbon Code or Peatland Code.
-In 2023, the bank's global emissions included 6,490 kg CO2e from Scope 1, 10,980 kg CO2e from Scope 2, and 58,660 kg CO2e in total, with significant contributions from business travel and employee commuting.
-The bank's commitment to reducing its carbon footprint is evident in its strategic initiatives and adherence to industry standards for climate action.
-SNIB's emissions data is not cascaded from any parent organization, indicating that the reported figures are independently sourced.
-The bank's proactive approach to climate commitments positions it as a leader in sustainable investment practices within the UK.
+This marks a significant increase from the previous year's emissions of about 14,256,300 kg CO2e in 2023.
+The bank has not disclosed any Scope 3 emissions data for these years.
+SNIB has set ambitious climate commitments, aiming for net zero emissions by 2030.
+This target applies to both Scope 1 and Scope 2 emissions, with plans to offset any unavoidable emissions through credits aligned with the Scottish Government's Woodland Carbon Code or Peatland Code.
+The bank's initiatives include supporting approximately 742 homes and contributing to the reduction of harmful emissions, with a reported impact of about 77,684,000 kg CO2e globally.
+These efforts reflect SNIB's commitment to sustainable investment and climate action within the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents